-Chancellor Donde Plowman and the Commission for Women will sponsor two outstanding women to attend a Higher Education Resource Services (HERS) Institute in 2020.
+Chancellor Donde Plowman and the Commission for Women will sponsor up to two outstanding women to attend a Higher Education Resource Services (HERS) Leadership Institute in 2021.

-Applicants are asked to submit a current CV; a letter describing the applicant’s reasons for application; and a letter of support from her dean, director, department head, or supervisor to Rachel Chen, chair of the Commission for Women at firstname.lastname@example.org.
+Applicants are asked to submit a current CV; a letter describing the applicant’s reasons for application; and a letter of support from her dean, director, department head, or supervisor to Joan Heminway or Catherine Luther , co-chairs of the Commission for Women.
 The deadline to submit applications is October 4.

 Past HERS Institutes participants from UT include: